davidmalcolm/texi2rst/output/_build/html/_sources/thread-local-storage.txt

 not be applied to block-scoped automatic or non-static data member.

-When the address-of operator is applied to a thread-local variable, it is evaluated at run time and returns the address of the current threads instance of that variable.
+When the address-of operator is applied to a thread-local variable, it is evaluated at run time and returns the address of the current thread's instance of that variable.
 An address so obtained may be used by any thread.
 When a thread terminates, any pointers to thread-local variables in that thread become invalid.